canonical/launchpad-manual/explanation/hacking.rst

 on the object passed as parameter.
 That method can be appropriately protected using the current security infrastructure.
-Since this auxillary method is part of an object-collaboration scenario, it's usually a good idea to start these methods with the **notify** verb.
+Since this auxiliary method is part of an object-collaboration scenario, it's usually a good idea to start these methods with the **notify** verb.
 The method is notifying the other object that a collaboration is taking place.